 Spheres of Singing is a unique platform for interdisciplinary research and practice focussed on singing.
-The conference will allow for communication of research and practice between disciplines, and between academics and practitioners (choral conductors, community singing leaders, singing teachers, music teachers, music therapists, professional singers) through a wide range of talks, workshops and performances.
-Hosted on Zoom, the conference will feature contributions from around the world, including: 45 presentations, 7 workshops, 6 open discussions and 4 lecture recitals.
+The conference allowed for communication of research and practice between disciplines, and between academics and practitioners (choral conductors, community singing leaders, singing teachers, music teachers, music therapists, professional singers) through a wide range of talks, workshops and performances.
+Hosted on Zoom, the conference featured contributions from around the world, including: 45 presentations, 7 workshops, 6 open discussions and 4 lecture recitals.

 Professor Emeritus Grenville Hancox – Hard wired for singing.
 A case for prescription (Keynote)